mvishwa27/MkDocs_Project1/docs/about.md

 ## About MkDocs Version
-run the command `mkdocs --version` to get the current version of MkDocs
+run the command `mkdocs --version` to get the current version of MkDocs.